mario-tdias/mario-tdias/README.md

 ## About Me

-- Front-End development student
-- UI/UX designer using Figma
+- 💻 Backend-focused developer
+- ⚡ Passionate about Node.js and JavaScript
-- Focused on modern and responsive interfaces
+- 🎨 Experience with UI/UX and modern interfaces
+- 🚀 Participated in technology and innovation projects
-- Passionate about technology and Japanese culture
+- 🇯🇵 Passionate about technology and Japanese culture

 ---